Leaders Logo

 Adding Dynamic Properties

-Suppose we want to add the capability to set dynamic properties for our products.
+Suppose we want to add the ability to define dynamic properties for our products.
 We can do this by using a dictionary to store these properties.

 public class Product : IProduct